-Credit risk is the exposure that a counter-party to a financial instrument is unable to meet an obligation, thereby causing a financial loss to the Company.
-The Company faces credit risk on its financial assets.
+Credit risk is the exposure that a counter-party to a financial instrument is unable to meet an obligation, thereby causing a financial loss to the Group.
+The Group faces credit risk on its financial assets.
 The following policies and procedures are in place to manage this risk:

 - Holding a diversified investment portfolio that focuses on quality of investment.
-The portfolio is monitored and reviewed regularly by management's Investment Committee and by the Board of Director's Finance, Compensation, and Corporate Governance Committee; - Investment guidelines are in place that require the purchase of only investment-grade assets and minimise undue concentration of assets in any single insurer, industry group, asset class or credit rating, unless required by local law or regulation; - Investment guidelines specify collateral requirements for mortgages and loans and receivables which include the underlying property or other security; and - Transacting business with well-established reinsurance companies with strong credit ratings.
+The portfolio is monitored and reviewed regularly by management's Investment Committee and by the Board of Director's Finance, Compensation, and Corporate Governance Committee; - Investment guidelines are in place that require the purchase of only investment-grade assets and minimise undue concentration of assets in any single insurer, industry group, asset class or credit rating, unless required by local law or regulation; - Investment guidelines specify collateral requirements for mortgages and loans and receivables which include the underlying property or other security; - Transacting business with well-established reinsurance companies with strong credit ratings; and - Transacting business with well established financial institutions and diversification of holdings where possible.